nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 - Alternative 2: Implement delete feature in the <code>Duke</code> class

-  - Pros: Will have less code to deal with as a new function is simply created in the <code>Duke</code> class
+  - Pros: Will have less code to deal with as a new method is simply created in the <code>Duke</code> class

   - Cons: Code becomes less organised since for every other command that we have implemented, <code>Duke</code> class simply executes those commands as black boxes, without worrying about their internal details